-Former model Kereen Hurley is looking to change the fashion modeling industry with a new talent agency.
+According to reports, Former model Kereen Hurley is looking to change the fashion modeling industry with a new talent agency.
 The 23-year-old started London-based modeling agency Choco Models in 2016.
 “That’s when I first noticed the effects of colorism in the Black community,” she tells Refinery29 in a recent interview.
 “That’s why I started it, because of discrimination and how [people with] darker skin tones were treated.”

 The fashion industry she explains struggles to accept dark-skinned models.
 There were makeup artists that told her they have never worked with Black models.
 In addition, talent agencies would engage in “tokenism” saying they would already have dark-skinned models.
 “There was no space for me,” Hurley explains.
 Huelry is now working on getting more exposure for dark-skinned models with her modeling agency Choco Models.